 Elevating the leg above heart level to improve blood flow back to the heart;

-Possibly wearing a walking boot to help keep the foot stable.
+Possibly wearing a walking boot or ankle brace to help keep the foot stable.

 Physical therapy will be an important step in the treatment/recovery process.
 It will improve the strength of lateral ankle tendons (peroneal tendons) as well as help the patient recover ankle range of motion.

 If the doctor detects the presence of a bone fracture, it is likely that surgery will be recommended to repair the injury.
 In general, the surgeon will restore the closeness of the tibia and fibula and hold them together with screws or suturing while healing proceeds.